Muzosh/paillier-optimization/README.md

-# MOK project - Petr Muzikant
+# Paillier cryptosystem optimizations implementation

 > this project implements *Encryption Performance Improvements of the Paillier Cryptosystem* by Christine Jost, Ha Lam, Alexander Maximov and Ben Smeets
 >